trexjacket/trexjacket/docs_src/tutorials/reactive-image-display/2-create-database.rst

 Chapter 2: Create your database table
 ===================================

-Creating a database using Anvil's built-in Data Tables.
+Let's create our database using Anvil's built-in Data Tables.

 Step 1: Adding a database table
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~